-Lala Kent On James Kennedy’s Non-Disclosure Claim To Stassi Schroeder And Kristen Doute, Ariana Madix And Tom Sandoval On Signing It
+Lala Kent On James Kennedy’s Non-Disclosure Claim To Stassi Schroeder And Kristen Doute: Ariana Madix And Tom Sandoval Deny Signing It

 Lala Kent apparently isn’t mad at James Kennedy for, as viewers saw happen on the latest Vanderpump Rules episode that aired on Monday night, telling Stassi Schroeder and Kristen Doute that her boyfriend has been handing out a non-disclosure agreement form to people in a bid to keep his identity a secret.
 After that scene aired, James, perhaps feeling remorseful for basically throwing Lala under the bus, tweeted a photo of himself and Lala.
 James declared that he and Lala will be best friends until the end and thanked Lala for being herself.
-James also apologized if he was harsh on her.
+James also apologized if he was harsh with her.

 Best friends till the end!!! thank you for being you lala!!!! @lala_kent #pumprules sorry if I was harsh lol love ya sis pic.twitter.com/iXVcspOjpr